Unity-Technologies/UnityRenderStreaming/Packages/com.unity.webrtc/Documentation~/en/index_EN.md

 ## Limitations

-This package uses GPU hardware acceleration for video encoding, so it only runs on graphics boards that support NVCodec.
+This package uses GPU hardware acceleration for video encoding, so it only runs on graphics cards that support NVCodec.

 ## Update History